Skip to main content

 ParameterRequiredDescription

-subject_tokenYesThe Identity Token (JWT) obtained from your cloud provider.
-Kubernetes: Content of /var/run/secrets/.../token.
-AWS: Result of sts.get_caller_identity() (signed).
-GCP: Metadata server identity response.
+subject_tokenYesThe identity token (JWT) from your cloud provider.
+Kubernetes: content of /var/run/secrets/.../token.
+AWS: signed sts.get_caller_identity() response.
+GCP: metadata-server identity response.
 Azure: Managed Identity token.

 import requests